-Katrina Gray is Editor-in-Chief of Atticus Review, a weekly online literary journal based in Washington, DC, for which she writes almost-weekly editorials.
-Her short stories have appeared in Necessary Fiction, JMWW, Women Writers: A Zine, FRiGG, The Northville Review, Emprise Review, BLIP Magazine (formerly Mississippi Review), the Melville House Publishing blog, and other places.
+I’m Editor-in-Chief Emeritus of Atticus Review, a weekly online literary journal based in Washington, DC, and my short stories have appeared in Necessary Fiction, JMWW, Women Writers: A Zine, FRiGG, The Northville Review, Emprise Review, BLIP Magazine (formerly Mississippi Review), the Melville House Publishing blog, and other places.

-She earned her Master of Arts in English at Belmont University, where she won the 2007 Department of English Graduate Writing Award for a conference-length post-structuralist feminist critical analysis of the feminine textual body in Toni Morrison’s Beloved.
-Her thesis was a memoir of her birth experience with the midwives at The Farm in Summertown, Tennessee, which served as a response to “The Laugh of the Medusa,” in which Hélène Cixous implored women to “write the body.”
+I earned my Master of Arts in English at Belmont University, where I won the 2007 Department of English Graduate Writing Award for a conference-length post-structuralist feminist critical analysis of the feminine textual body in Toni Morrison’s Beloved.
+My thesis was a memoir of my birth experience with the midwives at The Farm in Summertown, Tennessee, which served as a response to “The Laugh of the Medusa,” in which Hélène Cixous implored women to “write the body.”

-Her day job allows her to explore other non-literary interests: business analysis, innovative organizational leadership, and project management.
-She reads almost as many business books as literary fiction books, and—true to her Aquarian nature—is committed to cultivating a more humanistic corporate culture model marked by broad visionary thought, strengths-based management, personal introspection, creative solutions to difficult problems, positive psychology, common sense, fun, humor, and respect for and encouragement of individual personalities and work styles.
-Her past studies in neuro-linguistic programming and astrological timing (yes, really) inform this work and spice it up a little.
+My day job allows me to explore other non-literary interests: business analysis, innovative organizational leadership, and project management.
+I read more business books than literary fiction books, and—true to my Aquarian nature—am committed to cultivating a more humanistic corporate culture model marked by broad visionary thought, strengths-based management, personal introspection, creative solutions to difficult problems, positive psychology, common sense, fun, humor, and respect for and encouragement of individual personalities and work styles.
+My past studies in neuro-linguistic programming and astrological timing (yes, really) inform this work and spice it up a little.

-She is married to the writer and creative writing professor John Minichillo, and together they have a kind, brilliant, hilarious four-year-old son.
-They live with a schnauzer and two pugs in an urban homestead in Nashville, Tennessee, where—believe it or not—the pulse of the literary scene is beginning to quicken.
+I’m married to the writer and creative writing professor John Minichillo, and together we have a kind, brilliant, hilarious five-year-old son.
+We live with two pugs and a Boston terrier in a West End homestead in Nashville, Tennessee, where—believe it or not—the pulse of the literary scene is beginning to quicken.
 I mean, Vanderbilt lured Lorrie Moore here, so we’ve pretty much already hit the jackpot.